 The dog ordinarily has bacteria that exists on their skin and as long as the skin is healthy, the microorganisms hardly ever lead to any complications.
 However when a problem develops, say for example a fleabite, cut or allergic reactions, the dog starts to lick, bite, chew and scratch which often disrupts the protective layer of the skin.
 Once that happens, the microorganisms on the skin, as well as the germs in the mouth, set up housekeeping in the skin.
 This creates a swiftly spreading infection which can be quite painful.
 The spot on the skin is red, raw and seems moist because the wound oozes serum and pus.
 The hair then mats down over the wound and the infection then spreads beneath the hair.

-A visit to the veterinarian is generally called for.
-Frequently the fur has to be trimmed away to halt the spread of the infection.
-Sometimes, these hot spots are so painful, the dog may need to be sedated in order to have the region cleansed and shaved.
+If this happens to your dog, a visit to the veterinarian is generally called for.
+Most often, the dog’s fur has to be trimmed away to halt the spread of the infection and sometimes, these hot spots are so painful, the dog may need to be sedated in order to have the region cleansed and shaved.
 Antibiotics are prescribed to manage the infection and follow-up antibiotics are sent home.
-Sprays, ointments and medicated shampoos are often prescribed to continue treatment at home..
+Sprays, ointments and medicated shampoos are often prescribed to continue treatment at home.
 For some dogs, a special collar may be used that will deter the dog from chewing at the spots.

-Check your dog daily for itchy spots and use flea control suggested by your veterinarian year round to help prevent hot spots caused by flea allergies.
+Check your dog daily for itchy spots and use a reputable dog flea treatment regularly to help prevent hot spots caused by flea allergies.
 Daily grooming and brushing can keep mats from developing.
 If your dog is itching excessively, take him to the veterinarian to handle the itching before the infection can develop.